 How to Make Cauliflower Soup

-1. Place the cauliflower on a rimmed baking sheet and drizzle with 2 tablespoons of oil.
+1. Preheat the oven to 425°F. Place the cauliflower on a rimmed baking sheet and drizzle with 2 tablespoons of oil.
 Toss until cauliflower is evenly coated with oil and spread out in a single layer.

-2. Bake until the cauliflower is tender and browned on the edges, tossing halfway through.
-Set aside 6 pretty florets for serving.
+2. Bake until the cauliflower is tender and browned on the edges, about 35 minutes, tossing halfway through.
+Set aside a handful of pretty florets for serving.

-3. In a large pot, heat 1 tablespoon of oil over medium-high heat.
-Add the onion and cook until softened.
-Add the garlic and cook until fragrant.
+3. In a large pot or Dutch oven, heat 1 tablespoon of oil over medium-high heat.
+Add the onion and cook until softened about 5 minutes.
+Add the garlic and stir until fragrant, about 30 seconds.

-4. Add the vegetable broth, cauliflower, salt, and pepper.
+4. Stir in the broth, roasted cauliflower, salt, and pepper.
 Bring to a simmer and cook for 15 minutes, stirring occasionally.
+Let cool slightly, about 5 minutes.

-5. Let cool slightly, and then working in batches if needed, carefully transfer the cauliflower mixture to a blender and cover, removing the centerpiece of the lid.
+5. If using a regular blender, carefully transfer the cauliflower mixture to a blender container and cover, removing the centerpiece of the lid to let the hot steam escape.
 Blend until smooth.
+Or, use an immersion blender and blend it in the pot.

-6. Return to the pot and stir in lemon juice.
+6. Return to the soup to the pot and stir in lemon juice.
+For an extra creamy soup, stir in ½ cup of heavy cream, whole milk, or coconut milk.
 Keep warm or serve immediately, garnishing with reserved florets, chopped parsley, lemon zest, and black pepper.

 Pro Tips for Making This Recipe